 This course focuses on the critical study of the film and media industries and their products and enables you to enter a variety of careers.

-The first two years you will study a range of modules which will introduce you to key developments in film and media, and key concepts in film and media studies- developments, for example, like the emergence of cinema and the establishment of national broadcasting systems; and concepts like narrative, popular culture and citizenship.
+In the first two years you will study a range of modules which will introduce you to key developments in film and media, and key concepts in film and media studies - eg developments like the emergence of cinema and the establishment of national broadcasting systems, and concepts like narrative, popular culture and citizenship.

 Graduates have gained employment with a variety of media and cultural organisations, including the Edinburgh Filmhouse and the Edinburgh Film Festival, Channel 4, and the Leith Agency.

 Students on the Film and Media Programmes module 'Working in the media', in association with the South East Scottish Cancer Research Network, recently produced a film and audio-visual presentation to help launch a new patient awareness campaign in Edinburgh.

 Students working on the same module produced a promotional video for Clifton Hall School which has received more than 11,500 hits on YouTube.

 Staff have presented films and academic papers at festivals and conferences across the world.
 Walid Salhabs Kelpie film, for example, premiered in New York as part of Scotland Week.